OneSignal/OneSignal-Flutter-SDK/MIGRATION_GUIDE.md

 # Limitations
 **General**
-- This is a Beta release so please test thorougly prior to production use.
-- Aliases will be available in a future release
-- Outcomes will be available in a future release
-- Users are deleted when the last Subscription (push, email, or sms) is removed
+- Changing app IDs is not supported.
+- In the SDK, the user state is only refreshed from the server when a new session is started (cold start or backgrounded for over 30 seconds) or when the user is logged in.
+This is by design.
 - Any `User` namespace calls must be invoked **after** initialization.
 Example: `OneSignal.User.addTag("tag", "2")`

 # Known issues
 - Identity Verification
   - We will be introducing JWT in a follow up release